-#49 Updated by Chris Buechler almost 5 years ago
+#49 Updated by Chris Buechler over 5 years ago

 That did mostly fix it, it's missing adding the default gateway though.
 I manually added it to Will's system and everything seems fine now, the problem it had before is definitely gone.
 Need to fix that default gateway issue.

 Will, does your internal network seem to be able to get out on v6 now?

-#50 Updated by Chris Buechler almost 5 years ago
+#50 Updated by Chris Buechler over 5 years ago

 Will, I gitsynced your system and rebooted to confirm it's correct now.
 Looks to work fine now, it came up on its own no problem after the last gateway issue was fixed.
 I also now see hosts on your internal network communicating out via v6 to some locations and judging by the states, they're successful.

 Leaving to feedback for now, but pretty sure this is all good.

-#52 Updated by Will Wainwright almost 5 years ago
+#52 Updated by Will Wainwright over 5 years ago

 I can confirm that my ipv6 connection appears to be working!